Vishan007/NLP-project/README.txt

-This is my first program on git hub.
+This is a NLP project for depression classification .